dharmafly/noodle/README.md

 node-scrape-query-language
 ==========================

-nsql can be used to scrape pages from a client side browser.
-It uses the standard DOM query selector to extract information from web pages and returns the data in JSON and JSONP (?callback=foo) format.
+nsql is a server which can be used to scrape pages from the client side browser.
+It uses the jQuery query selector to extract information from web pages and returns the data in JSON.
+The server also supports JSONP (?callback=foo) format for making calls.

-You just specify the source `url`, the `selector`, and what you want to `extract`.
+In your calls to the server your just specify the source `url`, the `selector`, and what you want to `extract`.

 Getting started
 ---------------